-These gluten free turtle brownies are the absolute best!
+These turtle brownies are the absolute best!
 They're rich, bursting with chocolate caramel flavor, and easy to make from scratch.
-Tuck this brownie recipe in your back pocket because it's a keeper!
+Tuck this brownie recipe in your back pocket because it's a keeper.
+Made gluten free too!

 Who doesn’t love a good chocolate turtle?
 It’s basically a pecan cluster glued together with caramel and covered in chocolate.
 What’s not to love?!